EliAlas11/nr1copilot/nr1-main/backend_todo.md

   - [ ] Improve memory management and parallel processing
   - [ ] Automate cleanup of temporary files

-# All tasks and notes are now Python/FastAPI only.
+All tasks and notes are now Python/FastAPI only.
 No references to Node.js, JavaScript, or non-English content remain.
+The backend is fully compatible with Render.com.